-Take a journey through time to see how the quarry was formed over millions of years.
-Discover how basalt has been a key component in building early Christchurch.
+Take a journey back through time to see how the quarry was formed over millions of years!

 Explore the local wetland environment, learn how local iwi have traditionally used resources, and discover how we can all protect and enjoy our regional parks today.